Compute

 2. Create a product whose protocol type is MQTT and device type is StreetLamp, set parameters as prompted, and click OK.

-Figure 2 Creating an MQTT product
+Figure 2 Creating a product - MQTT

 Developing a Product Model